 They are similiar yet different.
 HIPAA defines who can view stored data as well as when the data must be destroyed (data privacy).
 SOX defines which business records a company must store and for how long (data permanence).
 HIPAA must provide an audit trail of who has accessed what data and when, then prove the data was properly disposed of when the retention period is up.
 SOX must prove that its data has not been altered from the time it was stored to the time it was retrieved.

-How can I keep my workplace up-to-date with HIPAA compliance?
+How can I keep my workplace trained and certified to meet HIPAA compliance?